The Provincial Growth Fund (PGF) invested in projects across key sectors to support growth in the regions and attract business and private investment.

 Rural Broadband Initiative Phase 2 and Mobile Black Spot Fund

 Remote areas of New Zealand received greater internet and mobile coverage through the Rural Broadband Initiative phase 2 (RBI2) and Mobile Black Spot Fund (MBSF) expansion.

 South Island connectivity

-Investment in digital connectivity for the West Coast and Milford aims to extend and improved mobile coverage and accelerate Ultra-Fast Broadband (UFB) connections for rural communities.
+Investment in digital connectivity for the West Coast and Milford aims to extend and improve mobile coverage while accelerating Ultra-Fast Broadband (UFB) connections for rural communities.

-The Haast Fibre Loop (installed between Fox Glacier and Lake Hawea) and the Milford Highway Fibre Connection into Milford Sound will provide bandwidth into both areas.
+The Haast Fibre Loop between Fox Glacier and Lake Hawea and the Milford Highway Fibre Connection into Milford Sound will provide bandwidth into both areas.
 This will support increased data through mobile towers under the RBI2/MBSF programme.

 Read more about a project enhancing regional connectivity in the West Coast and Southland: